2025 EXECUTIVE COMMITTEE

 Alexia Alsum (Secretary) is a fourth-year graduate student in Dr. Turner's lab, where her research utilizes in vivo calcium imaging to examine neurocircuitry alterations present with opioid use disorder.
 Before attending the University of Kentucky, she graduated in 2021 with a B.S.
 In Chemical Engineering from Dordt University.
 She loves to spend time with her dog, Malibu!

-Leah Schrass (Historian) is a third-year graduate student in the Pharmaceutical Chemistry and Engineering track.
-Her research is on polymer nanoparticle interactions with proteins in Dr. Pack’s lab.
-She graduated with a bachelor’s degree in Interdisciplinary Engineering from Texas A&M University in 2022.
-When she’s not in lab, she enjoys reading, playing tennis and watching her roommates cook.
+Kylie Wells (Historian) is a first-year graduate student in the Medicinal Chemistry track.
+Her research is on the development of novel opioid analgesic probes in Dr. Prisinzano’s lab.
+She graduated with a bachelor’s degree in Pharmacological Chemistry from UCSD in 2021.
+When she’s not in lab, she enjoys reading, baking, and hanging out with friend.

 Kaysi Lee (Graduate Student Congress Representative) is a fourth-year graduate student in Dr. Venditto’s lab working on lipid-based delivery systems.
 She graduated from the Missouri University of Science and Technology with a bachelors degree in chemistry.
 Kaysi loves spending her free time learning aerial silks or playing with her dog, Carbon!